If a song that you’ve written is performed at a gig or in a club or small venue in Gibraltar you could be due a payment for that performance.

-To make a claim please log into your online account and click on Report My Live Performances and then Gigs, Clubs and Small Venues.
+To make a claim please log into your online account and click on Report My Live Performances and follow the instructions.
 If you do not have an online account please register for one now.

 Each event will generate a royalty which is outlined below.
 That amount is divided amongst the works performed at that event.
 The amount each song on the representative set list receives is further divided amongst songwriters and music publishers.

 The royalty can vary depending on what year the event took place and if other bands on the same bill also claim their share of the royalty for the same event.

 * The period during which we received your claim

 Please note, you will only receive royalties once the total amount to be distributed exceeds our minimum threshold for non-UK residents of £60 (across all royalty sources).
 Information on PRS minimum payments

 The set list must be made up of the songs or tracks that are most representative of the music being performed at the events submitted and must contain at least one song by a member of a performing right organisation.

 Submit a Gigs, Clubs and Small Venues claim

 The scheme does not cover, although they are reported in the same way: